stanley-fork/WFGY/TensionUniverse/BlackHole/Q039_quantum_turbulence.md

 2. `VortexTangleDescriptor`

    * Role: a module that extracts a concise representation of vortex line statistics and reconnection patterns from internal states.
-   * Interface: maps internal embeddings to a feature vector analogous to `L_vortex(m; k)` and related quantities, suitable as input to the QuantumCascadeHead.
+   * Interface: maps internal embeddings to a feature vector analogous to banded `L_vortex(m; k)` and related quantities, suitable as input to the QuantumCascadeHead.
+   * Note: this component can be shared with other problems that depend on vortex mediated transport.

 3. `TwoFluidBridgeFilter`